zackmdavis/Category_War/algorithms_of_deception.md

 The pairing of `audience` and `reporter_0` has a _Very Interesting Property!_ When we call our Audience on the output of this Reporter, the probability distribution that Audience returns is _very similar_ to the distribution that our random variables are from![^wrong]

 [^wrong]: But _only_ "very" similar: the code for `audience` isn't actually the mathematically correct thing to do in this situation; it's just an approximation that should be good enough for the point I'm trying to make in this blog post.
-(Specifically, the last two lines of `audience` are based on [the mode of the Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution#Mode), but if you were _actually_ going to try to predict an outcome drawn from a [categorical distribution](https://en.wikipedia.org/wiki/Categorical_distribution) like $P(X)$ using the Dirichlet distribution as a [conjugate prior](https://en.wikipedia.org/wiki/Conjugate_prior), you'd need to integrate over the Dirichlet hyperparameters; you can't just pretend that the mode/peak represents the true parameters of the categorical distribution—but as I said, we _are_ just pretending.)
+(Specifically, the last two lines of `audience` are based on [the mode of the Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution#Mode), but if you were _actually_ going to try to predict an outcome drawn from a [categorical distribution](https://en.wikipedia.org/wiki/Categorical_distribution) like $P(X)$ using the Dirichlet distribution as a [conjugate prior](https://en.wikipedia.org/wiki/Conjugate_prior), you'd need to integrate over the Dirichlet hyperparameters; you shouldn't just pretend that the mode/peak represents the true parameters of the categorical distribution—but as I said, we _are_ just pretending.)

 ```
 >>> audience(reporter_0([x() for _ in range(100000)]))
 {1: 0.5003300528084493, 2: 0.2502900464074252, 3: 0.1873799807969275, 4: 0.062119939190270444}

-# Compare to the distribution of X_i expressed as a Python dictionary—
+# Compare to P(X) expressed as a Python dictionary—
 >>> {1: 1/2, 2: 1/4, 3: 3/16, 4: 1/16}
 {1: 0.5, 2: 0.25, 3: 0.1875, 4: 0.0625}
 ```